AbyxBelgium/TypeScriptRestMapper/README.md

 }
 ```

+The result of this operation is a TypeScript-object of the `Sample`-class that contains an array of nested `Feature`-objects.

 ## Documentation
 Full documentation for this package is still under construction.
 Checkout our wiki in the future for the full documentation.